Craig-Hudson/Millionaire/README.md

 - My code institute mentor Narender Singh for all his help and patience with me !
 - My partner for having the patience with me and allowing me more time to work on projects.
-- My fellow classmates for any hints and tips that they have given me over the last two months.
+- My fellow classmates Ross and dan for any hints and tips that they have given me over the last few weeks.
+- Other family who have helped test my quiz application and given me constructive feedback, and ideas that I would be able to improve the quiz application